-The following are approved methods and procedures that may be used for starting an FRCCA race event.
+Section 8.01 The following are approved methods and procedures that may be used for starting an FRCCA race event.

 For the following types of starts or restarts see....
-Types of starts - Section 9.01 Green Flag - Section 9.02 Full course yellow to green - Section 9.03 Any restart (general) - Section 9.04 False start - Section 9.05 Restarting with and without a pace car - Section 9.06 Restart from pit lane - Section 9.07
+Types of starts - Section 9.01 Green Flag - Section 9.02 Full course yellow to green - Section 9.03 Any restart (general) - Section 9.04 False start - Section 9.05 Restarting with and without a pace car - Section 9.06

+Restart from pit lane - Section 9.07

-- Two types of starting formats are recognized in the FRCCA: The decision as to which method to use to start the race will be at the discretion of the FRCCA. - (i) Rolling start Vehicles are rolling at start of race. - (ii) Standing start.
+- Two types of starting formats are recognized in the FRCCA: The decision as to which method to (a) use to start the race will be at the discretion of the FRCCA. - (i) Rolling start Vehicles are rolling at start of race. - Standing start.
 FLAGS Vehicles come around after a reconnaissance lap and are directed to starting position by officials.
 Flagman will be displaying a RED flag, when all cars are gridded and track is clear a YELLOW is displayed any time after the yellow is shown he will display the GREEN to begin the race. - (iii) Standing starts will not be used in any class that is using a racing clutch. - (iv) Standing start.
 LIGHTS Vehicles come around after a reconnaissance lap and are directed to starting position by officials.
 When all cars are in position a single red light will illuminate, then each light will come on individually.
-When all lights are lit a pause will occur (timing at starters discretion) then all lights will go out and race is underway. - (b) Any driver who spins during the pace lap must go to the back-of-the-pack and start the race from that position. - (c) Once the 1st lap is complete all starts will be in the restart format.
-(First lap completed is defined as the last place runner crossing the S/F line the first time)
+When all lights are lit a pause will occur (timing at starters discretion) then all lights will go out and race is underway. - Once the 1st lap is complete all starts will be in the restart format.
+(First lap completed is defined as (b) the last place runner crossing the S/F line the first time)